jbreckmckye/trkl/README.md

 npm install trkl --save
 ```

 Trkl works in both CommonJS and browser environments.
+If you need AMD support, use v1.5.1

 ## API